 News & Events

-We are excited to announce that The Children's Museum of Cleveland's creative, energetic staff will be at Talespinner Children's Theatre at 1PM, Saturday, October 1 for MUMMY-THEMED SCIENCE EXPERIMENTS before the 2PM performance of, The Mummies and The Magic Prince (A Tale of Egyptian Mythology).
+The Children's Museum of Cleveland's creative, energetic staff will be at Talespinner Children's Theatre for science before the show!

-This time, she has an Egypt-themed expiriment in store for your youngster that is sure to PETRIFY and delight.
-Grab your tickets to the Oct.
-1 performance and all other performances here.
+This time, the staff has a winter experiment in store for your youngster that is sure to delight.
+Grab your tickets to the December 2 performance and all other performances HERE!

-Our professional teaching artists will lead a series of games related to the mummy/Ancient Egypt theme of our show.
+Our professional teaching artists and members of our cast will lead a series of games related to the "A Christmas Carol" theme of our show.
 There's one guarantee: you're going to have a ton of fun!

 TCT's Pay What You Can program is now officially the Ohio Savings Pay What You Can Series